-21 President Donald J. Trump (@realDonaldTrump), Truth Social (Apr.
+22 President Donald J. Trump (@realDonaldTrump), Truth Social (Apr.
 24, 2025, 9:33 AM) (attached as Exhibit 18).

-22 In addition, on May 13, 2025, the Department of Justice issued a civil investigative demand to the University, purporting to investigate False Claims Act violations related to Harvard's compliance with the U.S. Supreme Court's 2023 decision in Students for Fair Admissions v.
+23 In addition, on May 13, 2025, the Department of Justice issued a civil investigative demand to the University, purporting to investigate False Claims Act violations related to Harvard's compliance with the U.S. Supreme Court's 2023 decision in Students for Fair Admissions v.
 President and Fellows of Harvard College.

-23 The White House, President Trump Participates in a Cabinet Meeting, Apr.
-30, 2025, YouTube (Apr.
-30, 2025), available at https://www.youtube.com/watch?v=wn2XtufOAHc.

-government."
+24 The White House, President Trump Participates in a Cabinet Meeting, Apr.
+30, 2025, YouTube remarks, President Trump offered his view that Harvard was "scamming the public and hiring people like [former New York City Mayor Bill] DeBlasio and [former Chicago Mayor] Lori Lightfoot who are certainly two of the worst mayors in the history of our country, paying them a fortune on salary, and having them teach our children how to manage cities and how to manage government."
 Id. at 1:21:50-1:22:20.
 President Trump then asked Secretary McMahon for an update on Harvard specifically, which led to the following colloquy:

 Secretary McMahon: We're negotiating with them.
 When we went back to them to say we'd welcome them back to the negotiating table, their response was a lawsuit.
 So [Attorney General] Pam [Bondi] and her team are helping work with that. ...
 We're staying tough with them.
-The other thing we're looking at also are the [Section] 117[24] violations of these big universities, like Harvard and others, who are not reporting, as they're required to do by law, foreign money that comes in and how much that is and where it comes from.
+The other thing we're looking at also are the [Section] 117[25] violations of these big universities, like Harvard and others, who are not reporting, as they're required to do by law, foreign money that comes in and how much that is and where it comes from.